 Luke initially referenced that Paul and Silas cooperated after the Jerusalem Council’s pronouncement concerning Gentile lead in c.
 A.D.
 49 (Acts 15).
 Church pioneers chose these two with others to convey the board’s choice back to Syrian Antioch (v.
 22).
 Silas was presumably the Silvanus referenced in 1 Thessalonians 1:1, 2 Thessalonians 1:1, and 1 Peter 5:12.

-The Bible it is presented the prayer from the jail of Paul and Silas from the Book of Acts in chapter 16:25.
+The Bible has presented the prayer from the jail of Paul and Silas from the Book of Acts in chapter 16:25.
 And at noon Paul and Silas supplicated, and sang acclaims unto God: and the detainees heard them.
 (Acts 16:25-34).

-Also, unexpectedly there was an incredible tremor, with the goal that the groundworks of the jail were shaken: and quickly every one of the entryways was opened, and each one’s groups were loosed.
+Also, unexpectedly there was a significant tremor, with the goal that the groundworks of the jail were shaken: and quickly, every one of the entryways was opened, and each one’s group was loosed.

 Did the little youngster know Paul and Silas?

-According to biblical accounts, the little youngster, who was constrained by abhorrent powers, knew who Paul and Silas were.
-In the stories of good news, not many individuals acknowledged who Jesus genuinely was.
-The evil presences knew what Jesus’ identity was, however, and they oftentimes exclaimed that Jesus was the “Child of the Living God” when they were going up against by Jesus.
-Samuel SamuelSamuel supporters of Jesus were having a similar encounter.
-To individuals of the commercial center, Paul and Silas were just a few Jewish explorers.
+According to biblical accounts, the little youngster, constrained by abhorrent powers, knew who Paul and Silas were.
+In the good news stories, not many individuals acknowledged who Jesus genuinely was.
+The evil presences knew what Jesus’ identity was, and they often exclaimed that Jesus was the “Child of the Living God” when they were going up against by Jesus.
+Samuel’s supporters of Jesus had a similar encounter.
+Paul and Silas were just a few Jewish explorers to individuals of the commercial center.

 Society urges us to hush up about our confidence.
-A portion of individuals around us might realize that we are devotees of Jesus or that we love at a specific gathering.
-Our baptismal test is to so live in God’s affection and elegance so the Lord is uncovered and celebrated by our words and activities and that individuals see us not as just Christians, but as captives of the Highest God.
-What is the Story of Paul and Silas and what did they do?
+Some individuals around us might realize that we are devotees of Jesus or that we love at a specific gathering.
+Our baptismal test is to live in God’s affection and elegance so the Lord is uncovered and celebrated by our words and activities and that individuals see us not as just Christians but as captives of the Highest God.
+What is the Story of Paul and Silas, and what did they do?

 - Paul and Silas continued toward Berea.
 There they experienced one more gathering of Jews who were “more respectable” than those in Thessalonica.
-The Bereans paid attention to Paul and Silas, and a large number of them accepted in the wake of analyzing the Scriptures to guarantee the reality of what Paul and Silas were talking about (Acts 17:11-12).
+The Bereans paid attention to Paul and Silas, and many accepted in the wake of analyzing the Scriptures to guarantee the reality of what Paul and Silas were talking about (Acts 17:11-12).

-- From the Epistles written in Rome, as well as from other news, it appears that the Apostle of the Gentiles was left free, after 63, and undertook new missionary journeys in the East, in Crete, Miletus, Greece, Epirus, where he strengthened the communities established.
+- From the Epistles written in Rome and other news, it appears that the Apostle of the Gentiles was left free after 63, and undertook new missionary journeys in the East, in Crete, Miletus, Greece, Epirus, where he strengthened the communities established.
 The circumstances of the end are unclear and unknown.

-- It is believed that the Apostle Paul went back to Rome, where he suffered the second imprisonment, from which he never escaped.
-He certainly died in Rome, as a martyr, under Nero, probably in the year 67, according to Christian tradition on the same day as St. Peter the Apostle.
+- It is believed that the Apostle Paul returned to Rome, where he suffered a second imprisonment, from which he never escaped.
+He died in Rome, as a martyr, under Nero, probably in the year 67, according to Christian tradition, on the same day as St. Peter the Apostle.

-God didn’t make the wonderful tremor set Paul and Silas free – He did it to set the corrections officer free!
-Some of the time God “causes a ruckus” in an individual’s life to inspire them to see what is generally significant.
+God didn’t make the remarkable tremor set Paul and Silas free – He did it to set the corrections officer free!
+Sometimes God “causes a ruckus” in an individual’s life to inspire them to see what is generally significant.
 Appeal to God for somebody that you realize doesn’t follow Jesus.
 Request that God move in their life.
-Ask God to utilize you to talk truth to that individual, very much like He utilized Paul and Silas.
+Ask God to utilize you to talk truth to that individual, like He used Paul and Silas.

-The prison attendant realized he would be in hot water for permitting the detainees to getaway.
+The prison attendant realized he would be in hot water to permit the detainees to get away.
 In urgency, he chose to commit suicide.
 Yet, Paul and Silas halted him.
-Even though the guard had held them, hostage, they needed to help him.
-So they filled him in regarding the absolution that Jesus offers.
-That evening, the prison guard and his whole family placed their confidence in Jesus.
+Even though the guard had held them hostage, they needed to help him.
+So they filled him in regarding the absolution that Jesus offered.
+That evening, the correctional officer and his family trusted Jesus.